-Submit 2 case studies (one academic and one behavior).
+Submit two case studies (one academic and one behavioral).
 Submission should include the following:

-- Report: Report documenting each step of the 4-step problem solving process.
-The report must include: - Documentation of assessments leading to intervention and a written summary of the evaluation decisions. - Appendices with supplemental resources (i.e., detailed intervention plan/protocol, charts/graphs documenting progress monitoring during intervention, treatment integrity plan and results, etc.) - Assessment of the effects on student outcomes using Goal Attainment Scaling and Percentage of data points Exceeding the Median (PEM).
-(This may be included in the evaluation section of your report.
-See details below). - Self-Evaluation: A self-evaluation using the Academic and Behavior Case Assessment Tool for each case study. - Redaction of school/student/teacher/parent identifying information - Self-reflection (Optional): Self-reflection addressing the specific components of the case that were not addressed adequately.
-Written reflections should include a self-assessment of the problem-solving step, areas of strength, areas of needed improvement and methods of personal ongoing professional development to meet expectations in the domain.
+- Report: Report documenting each step of the four-step problem solving process.
+The report must include: - o Discussion of all indicators from the case study rubric (see Table 2). - O Documentation of assessments leading to intervention and a written summary of the evaluation decisions. - Appendices with supplemental resources (i.e., detailed intervention plan/protocol, charts/graphs documenting progress monitoring during intervention, treatment integrity plan and results, etc.) - Assessment of the effects on student outcomes using visual analysis of baseline versus treatment as well as a measure of effect size.
+Students are encouraged to calculate the Percentage of Nonoverlapping Data (PND) for their cases to evaluate the magnitude of the intervention effect. - o Redaction of school/student/teacher/parent identifying information.